aryanrangapur/NutriFood-WebApp/README.md

     python app.py
     ```

-5. Open a browser and navigate to `http://localhost:5000` to access the application.
+5. If running locally, open a browser and navigate to `http://localhost:5000` to access the application.
+   For the live version, visit the deployed app at `http://13.60.217.221/`.

 ## Usage